aisingapore/TagUI/README.md

 TA.Gui is in v1.0 and runs on macOS, Linux, Windows

 ### PACKAGED INSTALLATION
-Fastest way to try TA.Gui - no setup is needed, all dependencies are packaged in
+Fastest way to use TA.Gui - no setup is needed, all dependencies are packaged in

 Platform|macOS|Linux|Windows|Node.js
 :------:|:---:|:---:|:-----:|:-----: